helmi-rahman/helmi-rahman.github.io/README.md

 # Aspiring Data Scientist

-## About
-This site contains all the projects and notebooks I have created in my data science and AI/ML engineering journey, and the thought processes that I went through as I completed each one of them.
+This site contains all the projects and notebooks I have created in my data science journey so far, and a documentation of my thought processes for each one of them.

 ## Portfolio Projects

-### Google Data Analytics
+### Google Advanced Data Analytics

+#### Tik Tok Case Study

+This 6-part Coursera certification brings students through the entire data analytics process using a chosen case study, culminating in a final capstone project.

 ### Kaggle Kernels